Torvaney/torvaney.github.io/src/md/flow-solver.md

 * August 2007: ["Beyond Sudoku"](https://www.mathematica-journal.com/data/uploads/2007/08/NumberLink.pdf), an article in The Mathematica Journal inviting readers to send in their solutions for some Numberlink puzzles to win a prize.
 I suspect I may have missed the boat on this one.
 * April 2012: A [general solver](https://www.mdpi.com/1999-4893/5/2/176) for this type of puzzle using ZDDs (no, I hadn't heard of ZDDs either).
 * November 2013: A [Numberlink solver](http://bach.istc.kobe-u.ac.jp/copris/puzzles/numberlink/) Scala (using [Copris](http://bach.istc.kobe-u.ac.jp/copris/))
+* Aug 2016: [A fast, automated solver written in C](https://mzucker.github.io/2016/08/28/flow-solver.html) by Matt Zucker, looking at the puzzle as a [shortest-path](https://en.wikipedia.org/wiki/Shortest_path_problem) problem.
 * January 2017: A [puzzling.stackexchange.com discussion](https://puzzling.stackexchange.com/questions/47685/strategy-for-solving-flow-free-puzzles) on the strategies for solving Flow Free levels.
 The top answer suggests a few heuristics to help solve the puzzles.
 * April 2017: A [python solver](https://github.com/lukegarbutt/Flow-Free-Solver) that uses heuristics to solve each level.
 This comes with a [video series](https://www.youtube.com/watch?v=zbH6ZhmLx3c&list=PLsYctZrw5bWte2DOCCxhUF9Nzr_z_fZK6) explaining the solver.
 Another cool thing about this project is that it takes the screen of the phone or device running Flow Free as its input.

 Some additional entries from 2016 can be found in [Matt Zucker's post](https://mzucker.github.io/2016/08/28/flow-solver.html#theend).
 I have pasted these below:

-* Jun 2011: just a video of a solver proceeding at a leisurely pace, couldn’t find source.
+* Jun 2011: just a [video](https://www.youtube.com/watch?v=ghEK_79owaU) of a solver proceeding at a leisurely pace, couldn’t find source.
-* Nov 2011: solver in C++ for a related puzzle, looks like a standard recursive backtracker.
+* Nov 2011: [solver in C++](https://github.com/imos/Puzzle/tree/master/NumberLink) for a related puzzle, looks like a standard recursive backtracker.
-* Aug 2012: solver in Perl, mothballed, doesn’t work, but README has a link to an interesting paper.
+* Aug 2012: [solver in Perl](https://github.com/DeeNewcum/FlowFree), mothballed, doesn’t work, but README has a link to an interesting paper.
-* Oct 2012: solver in C#, appears not to work based upon final commit message.
+* Oct 2012: [solver in C#](https://github.com/JamesDunne/freeflow-solver), appears not to work based upon final commit message.
-* Feb 2013: chatting about designing solvers in a C++ forum.
+* Feb 2013: chatting about designing solvers in a [C++ forum](http://www.cplusplus.com/forum/general/93467/).
-* Jul 2013: solver in R, framed as integer programming.2
+* Jul 2013: [solver in R](https://www.r-bloggers.com/using-r-and-integer-programming-to-find-solutions-to-flowfree-game-boards/), framed as integer programming.2
-* Sep 2013: two solvers from the same programmer, both in C#, both use DLX; author notes long solve times for large grids.
+* Sep 2013: [two](https://github.com/taylorjg/FlowFreeDlx) [solvers](https://github.com/taylorjg/FlowFreeSolverWpf) from the same programmer, both in C#, both use DLX; author notes long solve times for large grids.
-* Feb 2014: solver as coding assignment in a C++ class, yikes.
+* Feb 2014: solver as [coding assignment](http://cs.mwsu.edu/~terry/?route=/courses/3013/content/assignments/page/Program1.md) in a C++ class, yikes.
-* Mar 2014: StackOverflow chat on designing a solver, top answer suggests reducing to SAT.3
+* Mar 2014: [StackOverflow chat](http://stackoverflow.com/questions/23622068/algorithm-for-solving-flow-free-game) on designing a solver, top answer suggests reducing to SAT.3
-* Feb 2016: solver in MATLAB using backtracking; very slow on puzzles > 10x10 but it does live image capture and there’s a cool YouTube demo.
+* Feb 2016: [solver in MATLAB](https://github.com/GameAutomators/Flow-Free) using backtracking; very slow on puzzles > 10x10 but it does live image capture and there’s a cool YouTube demo.